nellyzulkiflee/SC1015_Project_2023/README.md

 # SC1015_Project_2023 A133_Team 8

-#TRY TO KEEP IT A 3-5 MINUTE READ!!!

 A. Brief Introduction to Our Project

 According to the World Health Organization, global obesity rates have doubled since 1980, leading health professionals to label obesity as a growing epidemic.
 Despite performing better than the US and European countries, HealthHub reported that Singapore's obesity rate has been on the rise in recent years.
 30% of Singaporeans are considered overweight and 10% are categorized as obese.